Answer: When considering to add a dimmer switch and new ceiling light fixture, the structure of the building must be considered.

-You need to determine where you will be getting power from and where do you want the wall switch to be located.
-In the example on this page I was lucky to find power in an existing wall switch where the client wanted the additional switch located.
+You need to determine where you will get power from and where you want the wall switch to be located.
+In the example on this page, I was lucky to find power in an existing wall switch where the client wanted the additional switch located.

-I used a long thin screwdriver inserted along side of the switch box to feel for any obstacles such as pipes or wood studs.
+I used a long thin screwdriver inserted alongside of the switch box to feel for any obstacles, such as pipes or wood studs.
 A short piece of fish tape can also be used for probing into a wall.

-I removed the existing one gang plastic switch box and cut a hole for a new two gang plastic old work switch box.
+I removed the existing one-gang plastic switch box and cut a hole for a new two-gang plastic old work switch box.

 The existing black switch leg wire was temporarily identified with green electrical tape.
 The other black wires get spliced together.
-The wood stud on the left side of this wall opening is perfect for attaching the new two gang plastic old work electrical box for additional support.
+The wood stud on the left side of this wall opening is perfect for attaching the new two-gang plastic old work electrical box for additional support.

-The access hole in the wall and the access hole in the ceiling were made using “The Grabowski Method” (Hold the Saw at a 45 degree angle) to facilitate the installation of a new wire to feed the new light fixture.
+The access hole in the wall and the access hole in the ceiling were made using “The Grabowski Method” (Hold the Saw at a 45-degree angle) to facilitate the installation of a new wire to feed the new light fixture.

 The above view is the inside of the wall through the hole in the previous photo.
 The big hole in the wall was needed to accommodate the big angle drill and a long auger drill bit.

 I had to drill a hole using my angle drill to penetrate the top supporting plate in the wall to get the new Romex cable into the ceiling.

 After installing the new Romex cable up to the ceiling, I caulked the hole through the wood top plate with a fire-rated caulk.
 This is done to prevent the flow of air, which would help support a fire.

 The hole above is for the new octagonal electrical box that will support the light fixture where the customer wanted it.
 The existing cables in the ceiling are set back far enough to provide clearance for the new box.
 The laminated beam’s side is on the hole’s bottom edge.